-Ultrasound imaging is used extensively; not only for diagnosing tendon and ligament injuries, but also to assess necks, backs, the pelvis, bone surfaces, joints and monitor a horse’s rehabilitation program.
 In 2012, Dr. Kleider received his ISELP certification which means that he is internationally accredited in this field of diagnostics, as it pertains to the musculoskeletal system.
+Dr. Hodge completed his ISELP certification in 2018.

-Our Mylab30 Gold digital ultrasound is a portable technology with the ability to lower the screen to ground level enabling easier ultrasounds of the foot and pastern.
-Four different ultrasound probes enable us to view every location of the horse’s body.
-The addition of a second ultrasound machine enables our clinic to look at several cases at one time and use ultrasound in clinic and on the road.
+Our in hospital GE digital ultrasound is powerful technology with high resolution and the added ability to lower the screen to ground level for better imaging of the foot and pastern.
+Four different ultrasound probes enable us to view different structures and types of tissue in the horse’s body.
+The addition of two mobile ultrasound machines enables our clinic to look at several cases at one time and provide ultrasound imaging in clinic and on the road.
+A dedicated unit called the Aloka is utilized for internal exams to diagnose abnormalities or injury in the SI, pelvic and hip regions.

 Diagnostic ultrasound is equivalent to a sophisticated fish finder.
 Sound waves project through a liquid interface and either rebound or penetrate through various structures depending on their density.
 The waves are portrayed on a screen with dark areas generally indicating fluid or torn tissue and light areas indicating dense structures such as bone and tendon or ligament.
 Ultrasound waves do not penetrate through air therefore ultrasound gel or alcohol must be used to provide contact between the scan head and the tissue being examined.

-The combination of ultrasound and x-rays is used frequently to provide more information in many areas.
-In the past bone problems were typically investigated with x-rays and ultrasound was relegated to investigate soft tissue issues.
-Significant findings on radiographs require 30% to 40% bone loss.
+The combination of ultrasound and x-rays is used frequently to provide more information of the area in question.
+In the past bone problems were typically investigated with x-rays and ultrasound was relegated to investigate soft tissue.
+Significant findings on an x-ray requires up to 30% or 40% bone loss.
 We now know that ultrasound is more sensitive for assessing the surface of bone.
 X-rays do not allow viewing of cartilage and ultrasound can see cartilage even better than MRI!

 Ultrasound studies tell us a number of things: